limako/rpi-gpio/_episodes/03-pinout.md

 > When referring to connections of physical pins, use the BOARD specification.
 When calling out pins in software, use the BCM scheme.
 {: .callout}

 Some pins have permanently assigned functions.
-Ground pins are always found pins.
+Ground pins are always ground pins.
 There are pins that provide 5v and 3.3v -- always.

 Some pins are digital pins with no additional functionality: they can be set to either input or output without concern that using them might impact other functions that might be needed in the future.